davidmorgan/build/codelab/05/README.md

 The final builder will read all `.actions` files and combine them into a single script you can run to apply all the actions.

-It does this by using a glob to find all `.dart` files, then checking for each for the existence of an adjacent `.actions` file.
 It has already been written for you in `codelab_builders/lib/combine_builder.dart`:

 ```dart
   @override